hoisie/twitterstream/Readme.md

 httpstream was forked from https://github.com/hoisie/twitterstream

 A Go http streaming client. http-streaming is most-associated with the twitter stream api.
-This client works with twitter, but has also been tested against the data-sift stream as well as a stream I am developing for our startup http://lytics.io
+This client works with twitter, but has also been tested against the data-sift stream as well as http://flowdock.com

-Changes from TwitterStream:

-    * No JSON serialization by default.

-    * remove httplib.go, use generic request